lsst-ts/ts_hexgui/doc/developer-guide/developer-guide.rst

 * **ControlPanel** has the commands to control the controller.
 * **Config** is a data class that has the configuration details in the hexapod control system.
 * **Status** is a data class that has the current controller status.
+* **CommandTelemetryClient** is the controller to communicate with the low-level controller.

 The model–view–controller (MVC) architecture is used in this module.
 In this design, the view always shows the data sent from the model.